Jaredhall18/web-sprint-challenge-applied-javascript/README.md

 The Dom is the data representation of the objects (called nodes) that make up the structure and content of the document in a browser.
 It is created in the browser when a page is loaded and it is the blueprint that determines what is actually rendered on the page.

 2. What is an event?

+An event occurs simply when the user interacts with the page in any way.
+This could be a click, a keypress on the keyboard, a mousemovement, scrolling.
+This is all tracked in the browser.

 3. What is an event listener?

+An event listener is a callback function tha is attached to a node to look for a an event that has been specified (like if that node is clicked), if the event occurs, then a specified function will run.

 4. Why would we convert a NodeList into an Array?
 5. What is a component?